apurin/js-frontend-backend-example/2. unit tests with Mocha and Chai/readme.md

 npm install --save-dev chai
 ```

-Now we also need to update `test` script in `package.json`:
+Now we also need to update `test` script in the `package.json`:
 ```
 "test": "mocha tests/*-tests.js"
 ```
-so we can run it via `npm test` command.
+so we can run it with `npm test` command (or `npm run-script test`).

-## Debug Mocha tests in VSCode
+## Debug Mocha tests in the VSCode
-Now you can test your code, but it would be good to be able to debug it in case of issues.
+Now you can test your code, but it would be good to be able to debug it in the case of issues.
 Open `.vscode/launch.json` and add following configuration:
 ```
 {
     "name": "Run Mocha tests",